hyperledger/aries-mediator-service/README.md

 The mediator is configured to allow it to automatically accept connections.
 This functionality can be delegated to a controller process if business rules require approval / intervention before accepting a connection.
 A sample controller to do this is included with the project.

-This custom **nodejs** app, written in TypeScript, uses [Feathers JS](https://feathersjs.com) to provide RESTFull endpoints to ACA-py.
+This custom **nodejs** app, written in TypeScript, uses [Feathers JS](https://feathersjs.com) to provide RESTFull endpoints to ACA-Py.
 To enable the controller and have it determine if connections should be accepted:

 1. Update the mediator configuration